networkop/networkop.github.io/content/post/2021-02-diy-sdwan.md

 The "smart" functionality is designed to maintain a consistent user experience in the presence of network congestion and VPN gateway overloading and it does that by resetting a VPN connection if it becomes too slow or unresponsive.
 Translated to technical terms, this is implemented as the following sequence of steps :

-* When a new VPN connection is setup, we record the "baseline" round-trip time over it.
+* When a new VPN connection is set up, we record the "baseline" round-trip time over it.
 * Connection health monitor periodically measures the RTT and maintains a record of the last 10 values.
 * At the end of each measurement, connection health is evaluated and can be deemed degraded if either:
   * No response was received within a timeout window of 10s.
   * The exponentially weighted average of the last 10 measurements exceeded 10x the "baseline".
 * If health stays degraded for 3 consecutive measurement intervals, the VPN connection is re-established to the new "closest" VPN gateway.

-The VPN client binary can be build from [source](https://github.com/networkop/smart-vpn-client) or downloaded as a docker image, which is how I'm deploying it:
+The VPN client binary can be built from [source](https://github.com/networkop/smart-vpn-client) or downloaded as a docker image, which is how I'm deploying it:

 ```bash
 #!/bin/sh